apache/gravitino/docs/manage-metadata-using-gravitino.md

 import TabItem from '@theme/TabItem';

 This page introduces how to manage metadata by Gravitino.
 Through Gravitino, you can create, edit, and delete metadata like metalakes, catalogs, schemas, and tables.
-The following contents are included in this page:
+This page includes the following contents:

 In this document, Gravitino uses Apache Hive catalog as an example to show how to manage metadata by Gravitino.
 Other catalogs are similar to Hive catalog, but they may have some differences, especially in catalog property, table property and column type.
 For more details, please refer to the related doc.